JemRF/RF-Documentation/pages/sgateway/sgw-maintenance..md

 ## Install/Replace the Battery Backup Clock Module (RTC)
 Currently, this replacement requires the Smart Gateway to be returned to the manufacturer for processing.
 If the RTC is installed and not working is indicated by:
-1. On the Network Tab, the Battey Clock shows **InActive**
+1. On the Network Tab, the Battery Clock shows **Inactive**

 ## Install/Replace the Dry Contact Relay Module
 Currently, this replacement requires the Smart Gateway to be returned to the manufacturer for processing.
 If the dry contact option is installed and not working:
-1. Looking inside the relay module there, should be lights on as shown in image D1.
+1. Looking inside the relay module there should be lights on as shown in image D1.

 ## Replacement of Front Panel Lights